 They were adding on to the D terminal at the Luis Muñoz Marín International Airport in suburban Carolina, Puerto Rico.
-A fact that she shouldn’t have even been aware of except for the mechanical difficulties on her flight that her layover stretch from an hour to eight.
+A fact that she shouldn’t have even been aware of except for the mechanical difficulties on her flight that had her layover stretch from one hour to eight.

 Bored she had spent many of those hours walking zig zag through the airport, exploring every nook that sold alcohol and cranny that pitched perfumes.
 Except, of course, the area that lay beyond the rope in D terminal.

 When it became late evening and the airport started to clear out her curiosity got the better of her and nobody really seemed to care anyway when she slipped behind the rope and started down a long corridor that led off to the nether regions of D. A left turn followed by a right turn and she was suddenly very alone.
 She enjoyed the feeling that she wasn’t supposed to be there.

 She entered the area where construction was under way and everywhere there were signs saying “Please Excuse Us As We Work To Give You A Modern Facility.”
 Eventually she reached the end, a small cluster of seating sat in front of a counter where soon thousands of people a day would be approaching, tickets in hand, on their way to various glamorous and non-glamorous destinations.
 There were only a few flickering lights on overheard so she couldn’t fully imagine the hustle and bustle to come and she wondered why flickering lights had always made her feel like something was about to happen.

 She leaned against the counter and pretended she was a gate agent asking to see a ticket.